mashingan/modern-opengl-notes/readme.md

 coordinate and new coordinate based on original coordinate's quadrant.
 We draw it clock-wise from quadrant 4 `(x, y) = (-0.5, 0.5)`.

+21. `geometryshader_vertexattributes.nim`
+This time we add color for each coordinate vertex and assign it first to geometry shader before passing it to fragment shader.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org